cmoulliard/java-gsheet/README.md

 }
 ```

-## Use the Java Application
+## Use the Google GSheet Application to update the data

-- Build the java application using the command `mvn package`
+- Build the java application using the command `mvn clean package`
 - Launch it locally
 ```bash
 java -jar ./target/maven-gsheet-1.0-SNAPSHOT-jar-with-dependencies.jar SHEET_ID